j605/blog/content/books/index.md

 So my plan is to list the books I've read and try to do reviews if possible.

 # Currently Reading

 * All About Love, New Visions by Bell Hooks.
-* Emotional Intelligence by Daniel Coleman.
+* Atomic Habits by James Clear.
-* The Women Who Walked Into Doors by Roddy Doyle.
+* How To Be a Woman by Caitlin Moran.

 # Read

 * [i want 2 do project. tell me wat 2 do](http://www.shakthimaan.com/what-to-do.html) by Shakthi Kannan.
 * Learning Optimism by Martin E. P. Seligman.
 * Beloved by Toni Morrison.